EstuardoDelAngel/allocator/README.md

-# alloc
+# allocator

-WIP -- a POSIX implementation of the stdlib.h memory allocation functions
+Single-threaded implementation of malloc, calloc, realloc and free for Linux/MacOs